awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 ### DB instance classes<a name="Welcome.Concepts.DBInstance.instance-class"></a>

 A *DB instance class* determines the computation and memory capacity of a DB instance\.
+A DB instance class consists of both the DB instance type and the size\.
 Each instance type offers different compute, memory, and storage capabilities\.
-For example, db\.m6g is a general\-purpose DB instance classes powered by AWS Graviton2 processors\.
+For example, db\.m6g is a general\-purpose DB instance type powered by AWS Graviton2 processors, while db\.m6g\.2xlarge is a DB instance class\.

 You can select the DB instance that best meets your needs\.
 If your needs change over time, you can change DB instances\.
 For information, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 **Note**
 For pricing information on DB instance classes, see the Pricing section of the [Amazon RDS](http://aws.amazon.com/rds/) product page\.

 ### DB instance storage<a name="Welcome.Concepts.DBInstance.storage"></a>